-Just like you remember, girls today are grabbing their sit-upons for a song around the campfire.
-They're bettering their communities with food drives and educational workshops.
-And yes, they're still earning plenty of badges.
+Just like you remember, girls today are grabbing sit-upons for a song around the campfire.
+They're bettering their communities with food drives and other acts of kindness.
+And yes, they're still earning plenty of badges!

 Girls today are also building apps and robots, discovering their inner entrepreneur, and gaining the confidence they need to change our world for the better.